oneeve8/kobble-data/content/feamber.md

 For some people, they are satisfied with not knowing everything because they rely on other human beings who they think know things.
 And they think that their *puzzle pieces* seem to fit into sort of a picture that is starting to make sense.

 For some other people who are satisfied with not knowing everything, our certainty of belief is based on faith in a higher power than ourselves who we think actually *DOES* know everything.
-And we think our puzzle pie
+And we think our puzzle pieces seem to fit into some sort of picture that is starting to make sense.

 I think that this world was definitely brought into being by an intelligence, ordered by an intelligence, defined by an intelligence.